androve2k/password-generator-js/README.md

 ## Install

 Copy `src/password-generator.js` into your project, or clone this repo.
-No npm package yet — [let me know](https://github.com/andrearoversi/password-generator-js/issues) if you'd find one useful.
+No npm package yet — [let me know](https://github.com/androve2k/password-generator-js/issues) if you’d find one useful.

 ## Usage